 Now your customized printer and inputer handlers would be invoked instead of the standard ones.
+Note you still need to use PRINT and INPUT in script after redirecting them.
+See follow for making new statements as scripting functions.

 Write scripting APIs